-Diploma in Montessori Pedagogy EYE
+Diploma in Montessori Pedagogy

 Birth to Seven (Early Years Educator) Level 3 or Level 4.